wcps.model¶

 Specify a condition expression. :param case_expr: the boolean case expression. :raise:

-if there is a mismatch between the number of case/then expressions.
+WCPSClientExceptionif there is a mismatch between the number of case/then expressions.- Parameters:

 - then(then_expr)[source]¶